gcallah/hambone/chaps/chap1.md

 "Not as cold as somebody plannin' to marry his own brother's widow not two months after his brother been buried."

 "OK, you got a point there.
-But you gotta get a look at this man we seen."
+But anyway, you gotta get a look at this man we done seen."

-Hiram brought Hampton out of the bar.
-He looked up and down the street, and spotted the drunk, who had apparently turned away from the train station and headed down the street in the other direction, just a hundred feet south of them.
-He pointed him out to Hampton.
+Hiram walked Hampton out of the bar.
+He looked up and down the street, and spotted the drunk, who had apparently reversed course and was now headed away from the train station.

-"Brother, that dude look like yo daddy.
+"Brother, that man bears some remarkable resemblance to yo daddy.
 Why you don't go find out who he is?"

-Hampton called out to the man, who only waved him to come up the street to where he was.
-When Hampton finally caught up to the man, he put his arm over Hampton's shoulder, and, with gin-soaked breath, said "What he did to yo daddy weren't right."
+Hampton called out to the man, who was perhaps 100 feet down the street from the bar.
+The stranger waved to Hampton to come to him.
+When Hampton reached the man, he put his arm over Hampton's shoulder, and, with gin-soaked breath, whispered, "What he did to yo daddy weren't right."

 "Who?
 What who did?"